 - a.
-RRHA recognizes that it can achieve more by partnering with resident leadership and outside organizations and service providers. - i.
-RRHA is continuously working on ensuring that all tenant councils and the jurisdiction-wide council have the necessary resources and support from the agency to effectively function. - ii.
+RRHA recognizes that it can achieve more by partnering with resident leadership and outside organizations and service providers. - RRHA is continuously working on ensuring that all tenant councils and the jurisdiction-wide council have the necessary resources and support from the agency to effectively function. - ii.
 RRHA has increased its involvement in professional and trade groups.
-Specifically: - RRHA's Interim CEO currently serves as a VP for the Virginia Association of Housing and Community Development Officers ("VAHCDO") and RRHA's General Counsel actively works with VAHCDO's Public Policy Committee to advocate on bills pending before the state legislature. - 2.
-RRHA's HCV department has engaged with several organizations representing local landlords to increase participation in HCV. - b.
-RRHA has developed key relationships with elected officials at the local, state, and federal levels. - i.
-RRHA has been working to ensure that key staff attend relevant meetings with City Council, the Mayor's office, and other civic organizations. - ii.
+Specifically: - RRHA's HCV department has engaged with several organizations representing local landlords to increase participation in HCV. - b.
+RRHA has developed key relationships with elected officials at the local, state, and federal levels. - RRHA has been working to ensure that key staff attend relevant meetings with City Council, the Mayor's office, and other civic organizations.

+- ii.
 RRHA attended a meeting with Richmond's Mayor, members of the City Council, and representatives from Virginia's General Assembly.
 The attendees discussed RRHA's mission and objectives and focused on how local and state leaders can support the agency through funding and legislative priorities. - c.
-RRHA has worked with Virginia Housing ("VH"), the Commonwealth's state finance agency, to establish parameters for a VH-administered capital grant that would provide an estimated \$12.4 million to RRHA for capital and other needs in public housing.
-VH has stated this is a noncompetitive process, so RRHA will be receiving these funds.
+RRHA has worked with Virginia Housing ("VH"), the Commonwealth's state finance agency, to establish parameters for a VH-administered capital grant that that provides funding to the Public Housing Authorities in Virginia.
+RRHA has received \$11.05 million in capital fund grant dollars from Virginia Housing.